Dr Helen Tudor

 Training, qualifications & experience

-I have over twelve years of experience working within a range of mental health services.
+I have over seventeen years of experience working within a range of mental health services.
 I am currently employed in the NHS as a Principal Clinical Psychologist, working with adults experiencing severe and enduring mental health difficulties.
 Within this role I also supervise qualified Senior Clinical and Counselling Psychologists, as well as consulting to wider mental health professional colleagues.

 - Doctorate in Clinical Psychology (DClinPsy) from University College London (UCL)